ibm-cloud-docs/security-services/undeploy.md

 To undeploy the infrastructure created by the deployable architecture, complete the following steps:

-You can also delete the project first to delete all member configurations if you do not want to delete stacks one by one.
+You can also delete the project first to delete all member configurations if you do not want to delete member configurations one by one.
 {: tip}

 1. [Install or update](/docs/cli?topic=cli-getting-started) the {{site.data.keyword.cloud_notm}} CLI.